gHashTag/leela-ai-site/docs/token/1-about.md

 **Online Coaching**: Online coaches and consultants provide personalized guidance.

-**Leela stands out for its innovative Leela Ai technology and personalized content that provide a unique self-development experience.**
+**Leela stands out for its innovative Leela Chakra Ai technology and personalized content that provide a unique self-development experience.**

 ## Ambassador program